 Maffini, a librarian by trade, also (co-)owned a mystery book shop

 before becoming a full-time cozy author.
-She has three series featuring
+She writes three mystery series:

 Book Collector's Mystery Series.
 This series features Jordan Kelly as the